AmyLipscomb/employee-tracker-sql/README.md

 npm i inquirer@8.2.4 mysql2
 ```

-The npm package, console.table was also utilized.
+The npm package, "console.table" was also utilized.
 The following was typed into the command line to install it:

 ```
 npm i console.table --save